 You can build IBM Cognos PowerCubes from SAP BW data.
 There are guidelines to consider for both Framework Manager and Transformer.

-For more information, see "Framework Manager Guidelines" and "Transformer Guidelines" on page 351.
+For more information, see "Framework Manager Guidelines" on page 293 and "Transformer Guidelines" on page 293.

 Framework Manager Guidelines

 When externalizing data for the purpose of creating one or more PowerCubes, keep these considerations in mind.